-Jardins du Ranelagh Park and Gardens in Paris
+Paris Jardins du Ranelagh Park in France

 An Irish gentleman by the name of Lord Ranelagh opened a public ball in London back in the 1700s and with its success a French gentleman by the name of Morisan decided to do the same thing in Paris.